-- the Company's ability to execute its growth strategies; - the impact of changing conditions in the healthcare logistics and transportation services market; - increasing competition in the healthcare logistics and transportation services market in which the Company operates; - volatility in financial markets; - changes in the attitudes, financial condition and demand of our target market; - developments and changes in applicable laws and regulations; - the Company's ability to source and complete acquisitions; - the Company's ability to retain existing clients and develop new clientele; - the Company's ability to retain members of our management team and key personnel; - increases in driver compensation and the ability to attract and retain employees; - the Company's ability to expand into additional markets; and - such other factors discussed in greater detail under "Risk Factors" in this Annual Information Form.
+- the impact of the COVID-19 pandemic on our operations, business and financial results including the Canadian supply of COVID-19 vaccines; - the impact of changing conditions in the healthcare logistics and transportation services market; - our ability to execute our growth strategies; - increasing competition in the healthcare logistics and transportation services market in which the Company operates; - volatility in financial markets; - volatility in foreign exchange rates (particularly Canadian U.S. dollar exchange rates); - changes in the attitudes, financial condition and demand of our target market; - developments and changes in applicable laws and regulations; - our ability to source and complete acquisitions; - our ability to successfully integrate businesses and assets that we acquire; - our ability to retain existing clients and develop new clientele; - our ability to retain members of our management team and key personnel; - increases in driver compensation and the ability to attract and retain employees; - our ability to expand into additional markets; and - such other factors discussed in greater detail under "Risk Factors" in this Annual Information Form and under "Risk Factors" in our Management's Discussion and Analysis dated March 2, 2022 for the fiscal year ended December 31, 2021 made available on the Company's profile on SEDAR at www.sedar.com (the "MD&A").

 If any of these risks or uncertainties materialize, or if the opinions, estimates or assumptions underlying the forward-looking information prove incorrect, actual results or future events might vary materially from those anticipated in the forward-looking information.
-The opinions, estimates or assumptions referred to above and described in greater detail in "Risk Factors" should be considered carefully by prospective investors.
+The opinions, estimates or assumptions referred to above and described in greater detail in "Risk Factors" should be considered carefully by current and prospective investors.